scanny/python-pptx/docs/user/charts.rst

 Working with charts
 ===================

 |pp| supports adding charts and modifying existing ones.
-So far, 2D bar and
+Most chart types
-column, line, and pie charts are supported.
+other than 3D types are supported.

 Adding a chart